• Skip to main content

 • Serve immediately.

-NOTE: Cook time of 15 minutes is for the eggs if you don't already have hard-cooked ones available.
-Hard-cooked eggs can also be purchased.
+• The cooking time of 15 minutes is for the eggs if you don't already have hard-cooked eggs.

 Nutrition